Skip to main content

 5

-• Auto-load memories at the start of conversations
+• Load memories at the start of a conversation

-• Search through memories to find relevant information
+• Search memories to find what is relevant

-Use specific buckets for different contexts or topics your GPT handles
+Use separate buckets for the different contexts or topics your GPT handles.

-Tell users about the \m and +m shortcuts for quick memory creation
+Let users know about the \m and +m shortcuts for quick memory creation.

 Privacy